 Wrap up

 The article Samsung Notes vs. Evernote covered the critical aspects of both.
 I hope the information in the article was helpful.
-There is nothing more important than real-user feedback.
+There is nothing more critical than real-user feedback.

 If you have time, please share your views about the about in the comments down below.